Ascribed status and achieved status are two sociological terms that were coined by Ralph Linton in The Study of Man: An Introduction (1936).

 Similarly, in the caste system in India, the upper caste is respected while the lower caste faces discrimination.

-Moreover, with every ascribed status attached self-esteem.
+Moreover, with every ascribed status attached to self-esteem.
 Someone born with good social status will have high self-esteem because of the treatment he receives from society.
-On similar lines, being born in a lower-class family, or in a lower social caste will result in lower self-esteem.
+Along similar lines, being born in a lower-class family, or in a lower social caste will result in lower self-esteem.
 Likewise, being a citizen of an underdeveloped African country will cause low self-esteem.
 Likewise, belonging to a metropolis in America by birth will get you high self-esteem.

 Is Ascribed Status valued?